Plaza del Charco de los camarones alias shrimps the main town square of Puerto de la Cruz carries a peculiar name.

 The interesting Plaza photo reveals that no steps are needed there.
 Why?
 The square is on slightly sloping grounds.

 Other small improvements happened over time.
 Some have disappeared, but not the Dynamico Cafe that was introduced by the middle of the XX century.
 Only its live concerts seem to have stopped.
 Today, it's mainly a meeting place to consume small snacks and drinks.

 The small musical podium was added late in the last century or even early in XXI for the numerous town celebrations.
 However, some bands are too large.
 See them act below this stage during La Mueca festival by the Plaza.

 In 2007, a group of La Laguna university geologists had Plaza del Charco

 rocks evaluated for age in the USA.
-One was the local guy Juan Carlos
+One was a local by name of Juan Carlos

 Carracedo Gomes.
 The material came from the volcanic cones of Las

 and one that has been removed.
 The result found was 30000 years.
 This fact